edgexfoundry/edgex-compose/README.md

     - Use `make pull no-secty arm64 <service(s)>` to pull all or some images for the services in this compose file.

-- **docker-compose-no-secty-with-ui.yml**
+- **docker-compose-no-secty-with-app-sample.yml**
-  Contains just the services needed to run in non-secure configuration with the EdgeX UI.
-Includes the Device Virtual, Device REST & App Sample services.
+  Contains just the services needed to run in non-secure configuration with Sample application service.
+Includes the Device Virtual, Device REST, UI & App Sample services.
+Use this version when using the UI to make changes to the configurable pipeline on the Sample application service.
   **Make Commands**

-  - Use `make run no-secty ui` and `make down` to start and stop the services using this compose file.
+  - Use `make run no-secty app-sample` and `make down` to start and stop the services using this compose file.
-  - Use `make pull no-secty ui <service(s)>` to pull all or some images for the services in this compose file.
+  - Use `make pull no-secty app-sample <service(s)>` to pull all or some images for the services in this compose file.

-- **docker-compose-no-secty-with-ui-arm64.yml**
+- **docker-compose-no-secty-with-app-sample-arm64.yml**
-  Contains just the services needed to run in non-secure configuration with the EdgeX UI on `ARM64` system .
-Includes the Device Virtual, Device REST & App Sample services.
+  Contains just the services needed to run in non-secure configuration with the Sample application service on `ARM64` system .
+Includes the Device Virtual, Device REST, UI & App Sample services.
+Use this version when using the UI to make changes to the configurable pipeline on the Sample application service.

   **Make Commands**

-  - Use `make run no-secty ui arm64` and `make down` to start and stop the services using this compose file.
+  - Use `make run no-secty app-sample arm64` and `make down` to start and stop the services using this compose file.
-  - Use `make pull no-secty ui arm64 <service(s)>` to pull all or some images for the services in this compose file.
+  - Use `make pull no-secty app-sample <service(s)>` to pull all or some images for the services in this compose file.

 ### TAF Compose files